 This number represents the base model number for the product.
-The model code for the MD40P-420 ,MD50P-420, and MD50E-420 is 45.
-In this manual, where appropriate, the "Drive" portion of these products are referred to as the "Microdrive plus", or "MD plus".
+The model code for the ASP40 is 46.
+In this manual, where appropriate, the "Controller" portion of this product is referred to as the "Accu-Set plus".

 Item 2 - Software Version (Read Only)